retcurve/BangleApps/apps/kbedgewrite/README.md

 A library that provides a swipeable keyboard using the edgewrite system https://depts.washington.edu/ewrite/

-Swipe from corner to corner to enter characters or enable punctuation mode and press the button to submit the text to the calling app.
+Swipe from corner to corner to enter characters and press the button to submit the text to the calling app.
+Letters can be capitalised by finishing the stroke in the top left corner.

 ![](letters.gif)

-For a full character chart see https://depts.washington.edu/ewrite/downloads/EwChart.pdf Supported are letters (including capitals), numbers, backspace, space, and punctuation.
-Extended mode, accents, and cursor controls are not supported.
+For a full character chart see https://depts.washington.edu/ewrite/downloads/EwChart.pdf

+Supported: letters (including capitals), numbers, backspace, space, and punctuation.
+Currently unsupported: Extended mode, accents, cursor controls, and word-level stroking.

 ## Usage